Richterskala101/Validation_App_for_Autrainer/README.md

 2. Let users manually validate them.
 3. Use logistic regression to calibrate prediction scores into real-world probabilities.
 4. Precision thresholds (e.g., for 0.7, 0.8, 0.9 probability) are displayed for the user to choose.

+## Help: How this app works

+**Purpose**
+This tool helps validate segments predicted by a machine learning model.

+- Each audio clip was predicted to belong to a class (e.g., a species or sound type).
+- The reviewer listens and marks each prediction as Correct or Incorrect.

+**Under the hood**
+- A **logistic regression** is fit using the validated clips to convert scores into probabilities.

+- A **calibration curve** (score vs. probability) is plotted.

+- You also get thresholds for 0.7, 0.8, and 0.9 probability of correctness.

+- The **Precision-Recall (ROC) Curve** helps evaluate model performance across thresholds.

 ## Literature
 Wood, C.M., Kahl, S. Guidelines for appropriate use of BirdNET scores and other detector outputs.
 J Ornithol 165, 777–782 (2024). https://doi.org/10.1007/s10336-024-02144-5